MicrosoftDocs/biztalk-docs/biztalk/technical-guides/biztalk-server-2010-performance-optimization-guide.md

  [Using Visual Studio to Facilitate Automated Testing](../technical-guides/using-visual-studio-to-facilitate-automated-testing.md) – Describes the use of Visual Studio Load testing to evaluate the performance of a BizTalk Server application.

 ## Acknowledgments
- We in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] User Education team gratefully acknowledge the outstanding contributions of the following individuals for providing both technical feedback as well as a good deal of content for the [!INCLUDE[prague](../includes/prague-md.md)] Performance Optimization Guide:
+ We in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] User Education team gratefully acknowledge the outstanding contributions of the following individuals for providing both technical feedback as well as a good deal of content for the BizTalk Server Performance Optimization Guide:

  **Authors**